-All the front-panel controls can be fully controlled remotely and are constantly monitored by the 9420/50's internal processor.
+All the front-panel controls are constantly monitored by the 9424's internal processor.
 Any action performed on the front panel is detected by the processor and the requested changes are implemented very rapidly.

-During data acquisition (measurement of input signals), the internal processor is also busy with the data-taking controls, calculations and display generation.
-Under certain conditions, (e.g. RIS mode or slow time base), the response time of the frontpanel controls increases.
+During data acquisition (measurement of input signals), the internal processor is also busy with data-taking controls, calculations and display generation.
+Under certain conditions, (e.g. RIS mode or slow time base), the response time of the front-panel controls increases.
 For example, when the user tries to move a trace up or down on the screen, it tends to move with a jumping motion.

-Whenever slow response to the control knobs is noticed, set the trigger mode to SINGLE.
+Whenever slow response to the control knobs is noticed, set the trigger mode to Single.
 Acquisition is stopped, the display of the waveform is frozen and the response time of control knobs returns to normal.
 Once the waveform manipulations have been done, return to Normal or Auto trigger.

-ACCURATE AMPLITUDE MEASUREMENTS

-The 9420/50's digitizers are 8-bit, analog-to-digital converters that measure the amplitude of input signals by subdividing them into 256 levels.
+ACCURATE AMPLITUDE The 9424's digitizers are 8-bit, analog-to-digital converters that measure the amplitude of input signals by subdividing them into 256 levels.

-You can ensure maximum measurement accuracy by using the full dynamic range of the converters, i.e. using input signals close to full scale.
-Half-scale signals are in 128 levels only, reducing measurement accuracy by a factor of two.
+You can ensure maximum measurement resolution by using the full dynamic range of the converters, i.e. using input signals close to full scale.
+Half-scale signals are in 128 levels only, reducing measurement resolution by a factor of two.

 To facilitate the adjustment of a full-scale ADC signal, the oscilloscope's display has been designed to represent the minimum level of the ADC as the bottom line of the grid.
 The maximum level is represented by the top line of the grid.

-To make the best use of the ADC's dynamic range, and thereby achieve the most accurate amplitude measurements, the signal should completely fill the display grid as shown in Figure 67.
-The fully calibrated and continuously adjustable input-signal conditioning permits you to meet this requirement easily and without loss of calibration.
+To make the best use of the ADC's dynamic range, and thereby achieve highest resolution amplitude measurements, the signal should completely fill the display grid as shown in Figure 74.
+The fully calibrated and continuously adjustable input-signal conditioning allows you to meet this requirement easily and without loss of calibration.

-As an overlapping display of two full scale waveforms could become quite confusing, the 9420/50 provides a dual grid option to be used in applications where both channels are used simultaneously.

-ACCURATE TIME MEASUREMENTS

-Two deep acquisition memories, each storing up to 50,000 points, provide the unprecedented time resolution of the 9420/50.
+Since an overlapping display of two or more full-scale waveforms could become confusing, a multi-grid format is provided for use in applications where two or more channels are used simultaneously.
+ACCURATE TIME MEASUREMENTS Deep acquisition memories, each storing up to 50,000 points, provide the very high time resolution of the 9424.

 These points are displayed on the screen with a resolution of 500 display points.
-A compacting algorithm showing all minimum and maximum values ensures that no information is lost when a trace is displayed (see Figure 68).
+A compacting algorithm showing all minimum and maximum values ensures that no information is lost when a trace is displayed (see Figure 75).
 Time cursors can be positioned accurately on any one of the 500 display points of a compacted trace.
-The corresponding measurement accuracy is 1/500 or 0.2% of the time-base setting.
+The corresponding measurement accuracy is 1/500 or 0.2% of the time-base setting with resolution of 1/2000 (0.05%) of full horizontal scale.